Coherent dynamics in soft-threshold integrate-and-fire networks: Results

 Beyond the Turing-Hopf bifurcation, we observe the emergence of standing and traveling waves (Fig.~\ref{fig:spatiotemporal}E, F) induced by the $O(2)$ symmetry of $J$ to translations and reflections in $x$.
 The sLIF exhibits both these patterns (Fig.~\ref{fig:delay}G).
 In that simulation, a standing wave spontaneously transitions into a traveling wave, suggesting metastability in the sLIF network.
 Bistability of the standing and traveling waves with other states of the network remains to be investigated, and could be done using numerical continuation of solutions implementing both delays and spatial modulation.
 This is the final region of the phase diagram we describe: \\

 \begin{enumerate} \item[x)] SW-TW: Standing and traveling waves exist and are stable. \\ \end{enumerate}

 In regions beyond multiple primary instabilities, both the mean-field approximation and sLIF network exhibit a variety of additional spatiotemporal patterns, some likely arising from secondary or higher-order bifurcations.
-Beyond both the Turing and Hopf bifurcations, we observe an oscillatory bump (Fig.~\ref{fig:spatiotemporal}H, I).
-Beyond the Turing-Hopf bifurcation, we observe additional types of dynamics likely due to an additional instability (Fig.~\ref{fig:spatiotemporal}P-Q).
+Beyond both the Turing and Hopf bifurcations, we observe a Turing-Hopf pattern (Fig.~\ref{fig:spatiotemporal}H, I).
+Beyond the Turing-Hopf bifurcation, we observe additional dynamics, likely due to an additional instability (Fig.~\ref{fig:spatiotemporal}P-Q).
 Finally, beyond both the Turing-Hopf and Hopf bifurcations, we observe a variety of mixed mode oscillations (Fig.~\ref{fig:spatiotemporal}J-S).
 Investigating these secondary instabilities and the rich variety of dynamical patterns to which they lead remains a direction for future research.